 Minimal group assignment resulted in increased implicit and explicit in-group favoritism, such that children were more likely to implicitly associate their randomly-assigned group with positive valance relative to the other group and displayed more explicit liking for their in-group.

-These findings are consistent with prior work (Cvencek et al., 2011; Cvencek et al., 2016; Dunham et al., 2011), suggesting that the minimal group induction was successful.
+These findings are consistent with prior work (Cvencek et al., 2016; Dunham et al., 2011; Master et al., 2017), suggesting that the minimal group induction was successful.

 Childhood violence exposure was associated with reduced implicit in-group favoritism but was not related to explicit in-group liking.
-The direction of this finding was opposite our preregistered hypotheses, such that children exposed to violence exhibited reduced, not enhanced, favoritism for in-group members relative to out-group members.
-We initially predicted that violence-exposed youth would exhibit greater in-group favoritism due to heightened vigilance about out-group members, who may embody a representation of threat among youth previously exposed to violence.
-The reduction in implicit in-group favoritism we observed indicates that implicit positive attitudes were more similar for in-group and out-group members among children exposed to violence, most likely reflecting lower implicit positive attitudes about ingroup members.
-Studies of aversive learning demonstrate similar results such that childhood violence exposure is associated with reduced discrimination between threat and safety cues, which may be analogous to out-group and in-group members respectively (McLaughlin et al., 2016).
+The direction of this finding was opposite our pre-registered hypotheses, such that children exposed to violence exhibited reduced, not enhanced, favoritism for ingroup members relative to out-group members.
+We initially predicted that violence-exposed youth would exhibit greater in-group favoritism due to heightened vigilance about outgroup members, who may embody a representation of threat among youth previously exposed to violence.
+The reduction in implicit in-group favoritism we observed indicates that implicit positive attitudes were more similar for in-group and out-group members among children exposed to violence, most likely reflecting lower implicit positive attitudes about in-group members.
+Studies of aversive learning demonstrate similar results such that childhood violence exposure is associated with reduced discrimination between threat and safety cues, which may be analogous to out-group and ingroup members respectively (McLaughlin et al., 2016).
 One interpretation is that violence-exposed youth had a difficult time learning which children were members of each group.
 If that were true, we would expect to see the same reduced discrimination in explicit preferences, which we did not.
 On the other hand, early experiences of violence may increase the threshold of information required to determine that someone is an in-group member (i.e., safe or trustworthy) relative to an out-group member (i.e., unsafe or untrustworthy).
 This lack of discrimination between in- and out-group members could give rise to heightened hypervigilance when interacting with new people.
-This is consistent with evidence that children exposed to violence perceive anger in faces with less perceptual information (Pollak & Sinha, 2002; Pollak et al., 2009), are more likely to interpret neutral expressions as angry (Pollak et al., 2000), and are more likely to attribute hostility to ambiguous actions among people they do not know well (Dodge et al., 2015; Dodge et al., 1995) compared with non-exposed youth.
+This is consistent with evidence that children exposed to violence perceive anger in faces with less perceptual information (Pollak & Sinha, 2002; Pollak et al., 2009), are more likely to interpret neutral expressions as angry (Pollak et al., 2000), and are more likely to attribute hostility to ambiguous actions among people they do not know well (Dodge et al., 1995, 2015) compared with nonexposed youth.
 Though this hypervigilance may be adaptive in certain contexts, prior work has also shown that worries about danger and threat of harm following experiences of violence are an important mechanism linking interpersonal violence with risk for psychopathology and future revictimization (Jaffe et al., 2019).